yejui626/automotive-bursa/README.md

-# 📊 Dataset Overview
+# 📊 Automotive Bursa Malaysia: Data & Exploratory Analysis Overview

-Three distinct datasets to investigate the relationship between national car registration trends and the quarterly financial performance and stock prices of selected automotive companies listed on Bursa Malaysia.
-The goal is to explore whether vehicle registration data—available prior to quarterly earnings announcements—can serve as a predictive indicator of financial or stock price movements.
+This project investigates the relationship between national car registration trends and the quarterly financial performance and stock prices of selected automotive companies listed on Bursa Malaysia.
+The core objective is to explore whether vehicle registration data—available prior to quarterly earnings announcements—can serve as a predictive indicator of financial or stock price movements.

+---

 ## 🏢 Companies Covered

-The following publicly listed automotive companies are included in the analysis:

 | Company Name                  | Bursa Stock Code |
 |------------------------------|------------------|